 - Traumatic brain injuries

-If you’ve sustained one of the injuries above or have been diagnosed with a different condition after a construction accident, it’s in your best interests to consult our legal team to protect your legal right to compensation.
+If you’ve sustained one of the injuries above or have been diagnosed with a different condition after a construction accident, it’s in your best interest to consult our legal team to protect your legal right to compensation.

 Who Is Liable for Your Construction Accident in Pennsylvania?